 Any communication mode is a two-way street; emails too.
 Face it; prospects are sick of receiving blind pitches, tone-deaf to their challenges.
 It’s shocking how little research on the recipient and his or her company goes into the emails.
 Have you considered embedding a short poll on specific pain points or possible solutions in the email itself?
 It may not be a common practice, but it can certainly give the decision-makers you’re emailing a voice and ensure some engagement.

 A poll within your cold sales emails may generate interest and get some prospect insight that can accelerate the next phase in the sales process.
+You can use a poll maker to embed questions into your emails.
 This is just one method that can be combined with sales prospecting tools and techniques.

 2. Personalize your communications to show how well you know your leads

 Remember the craze around customized Buzzfeed quizzes?
 Why were so many people addicted to them, and still are?
 The quiz results told stories about the reader.

 “Oh my, this is so me,” they exclaimed.
 The rest, as they say, is history.

 Every brand strives to be excellent storytellers – but tend to focus on their own story.
 They forget the central character is the prospect/customer.

 Consider how Adidas launched its ‘Originals line’ last year through its #ORIGINALis campaign.
 They succeeded in making their target audience come forward with ‘original’ stories, redefining the meaning of originality.
 While establishing itself as a firm fashion icon, it also encouraged people to embrace their true selves.
 This campaign used storytelling to boost their engagement, and it worked.